Social and Livelihood Dependencies on Ocean Ecosystems

 4.4 Decision Use Cases

-This section describes four policy decision contexts where livelihood dependency indicators compiled following this Circular directly inform management choices.
+This section describes the policy decision contexts where livelihood dependency indicators compiled following this Circular directly inform management choices.
 The use cases illustrate how dependency indicators translate into actionable policy insights.

 Use Case 1: Coastal poverty targeting